GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 and not merge paint chunks that have property tree states that are expected to change on the compositor thread, such as with compositor-thread scrolling or compositor-thread transform animations.

-The above example should ideally produce two composited layers:
+The preceding example should ideally produce two composited layers:

 - A 800x600 composited layer containing the drawing commands:
-  1. drawRect with size 800x600 and color white
+  1. `drawRect` with size 800x600 and color white
-  2. drawRect with size 100x100 at position 0,0 and color pink
+  2. `drawRect` with size 100x100 at position 0,0 and color pink
 - A 144x224 composited layer containing the drawing commands:
-  1. drawTextBlob with position 0,0 and text "Hello world"
+  1. `drawTextBlob` with position 0,0 and text "Hello world"
   2. translate 0,18
-  3. rotateZ(25deg)
+  3. `rotateZ(25deg)`
-  4. drawRect with size 75x200 at position 0,0 and color orange
+  4. `drawRect` with size 75x200 at position 0,0 and color orange
-  5. drawTextBlob with position 0,0 and text "I'm falling"
+  5. `drawTextBlob` with position 0,0 and text "I'm falling"

 If the user scrolls `#scroll`, the second composited layer is moved, but no rasterization is needed.